 Looking for an easy vegetable side dish for the holidays?
 This easy roasted vegetable recipe is so easy that people won’t believe you after they taste it.
 The bacon caramelizes the vegetables making it taste like you spent hours in the kitchen prepping your holiday side dish.

 One of my favorite things about fall is the food.
 I can’t get enough.
 Obviously I’m not alone.
 Thanksgiving meals are epic for a reason, right?
 One dish that always makes an appearance on our Thanksgiving menu is roasted vegetables.
-My easy roasted vegetable recipe seriously is so easy that it’ll make you want to simplify all your Thanksgiving and Christmas recipes.

 Are You Ready for the Best Roasted Vegetables Recipe?

 While I love to cook, there are probably only a handful of dishes I serve that consistently get rave reviews.
 This recipe for easy roasted vegetables is by far my most popular (find the runner up here).
 It’s the dish I’ve served at every single Thanksgiving since Tom and I have been together.
 It’s such a staple in our home that when I first published this recipe I was shocked that it took so long to make an appearance on the blog.